openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 Anyone can install Observatorium, and deploy this service on-premise, but Observability Group also provides [RHOBS](https://rhobs-handbook.netlify.app/projects/observability/rhobs/) as a managed instance of observatorium, that is currently only available to specific internal teams.

-Observability Product will be a central pane of view of observability data for SRE needs from multiple clusters.
-Long term, it will also run critical Prometheus Alerting rules and alert routing for notification purposes.
+Observability Product will be a central pane of view of observability data for SRE needs from multiple clusters, as well as alerting and alert routing for notification purposes.

 2. Since the Management cluster is like any other OCP/OSD, we can leverage Platform Monitoring.
 In near future, we plan to allow [MonitoringStack](https://github.com/openshift/enhancements/pull/866) project to allow scraping platform related metrics, but for the time being, this is done via Platform Monitoring that can remote write relevant metrics to Observability Product.